Applying to the MFA in Creative Writing

 - Creative Sample: at least two stories or novel chapters totaling 25-40 pages; for poetry applicants, 10-12 poems.

-- Critical Sample: No more than 15 pages of writing that demonstrates your ability to succeed in graduate-level literature classes, a required part of the MFA curriculum.
+- Critical Sample: No more than 15 pages of academic writing (such as an undergraduate paper) that demonstrates your ability to succeed in graduate-level literature classes, a required part of the MFA curriculum.

 Combine your writing samples into one document and upload in the Other Documents section.